Cole slaw and corned beef simply wouldn’t be the same without cabbage.

 Cabbage pests & diseases

 There are plenty of pests and diseases that attack cabbage.
 The nice thing is, cabbage grows a set of outer leaves that frame a tightly packed head.
 Most cabbage pests never reach the side of the head.
 That being said, it’s a good idea to know what you’re up against.
-Cabbageworms are the most common cabbage pest in the Bay Area.
+Cabbageworms are the most common cabbage pest in San Jose.
 These small white imported moths have black dots on their wings and they are relentless.
 Eggs are laid on the underside of leaves.
 Larvae emerge and start feeding like crazy.
 You can hand pick the caterpillars and I have taught my dogs to chase the moths away.

 Row covers can also protect your plants from cabbageworms.
 Cutworms, aphids, armyworms, cabbage maggots, darkling beetles, earwigs, flea beetles, wireworms, whiteflies, leaf miners, nematodes, and the ever-popular slugs and snails will appreciate finding cabbage in your landscape, but good cultural care and regular monitoring can minimize the damage.
 Cabbage is prone to several diseases, including clubroot, damping off, downy mildews, black rot, yellow virus, Verticillium wilt, Phytophtora root rot, and bacterial leafspot.